-Cold Weather Tips from a Physical Therapist in Temple TX
+Cold Weather Tips from a Physical Therapist in Round Rock TX

-The colder months of the year, especially the winter months of December, January and February, can force us to change our lifestyles and our routines to maintain optimal health.
-If you have been working with a physical therapist either independently or in conjunction with chiropractic care, you’ll want to make sure you don’t undo all the conditioning you have achieved, especially as the winter months can impact us in some not so obvious ways.
+The colder months of the year, especially the winter months of December, January and February, can force us to change our lifestyles and our routines to maintain optimal health in Round Rock TX.
+If you have been working with a physical therapist either independently or in conjunction with chiropractic care, you'll want to make sure you don't undo all the conditioning you have achieved, especially as the winter months can impact us in some not so obvious ways.

 Yes, you want to stay warm and look stylish.
 If you have neck problems, you may want to reconsider wearing a bulky scarf.
 Heavy material - and lots of it - can force you to hold your head at an unnatural angle, causing stress and strain on the muscles and tendons in the neck.
 Rather than covering up with a bulky scarf, consider a lighter fabric or synthetic material neck gaiter that will be just as warm and not thrown your cervical spin out of alignment.